DanilKrivonos/Pike/README.md

-# Pike: metagenomic tool for noisy reads analyzing
+# Pike: tool for Oxford Nanopore amplicon metagenomics
 <img src="https://github.com/user-attachments/assets/29645cde-75f8-43b1-ae00-8275f549e720" width="150" height="150" align="left">
 Pike is a tool for analyzing noisy reads.
 The algorithm is based on the clustering of reads with the subsequent construction of their multiple pulling out, as a result of which a consensus sequence is built.